Childhood Immunisation Program

 Accessing the vaccines

 All vaccines under the Childhood Immunisation Program are available through your doctor, some community health centres or local council immunisation clinics.
 See the Immunisation services page for more information.

 Have you missed any of your Childhood Immunisation Program vaccines?
-If you have and are under 20 years of age you can receive any missed vaccine for free.
+If you have and are under 20 years of age, you can receive most missed vaccines for free.
 See your immunisation provider or doctor for further information.

 For further information on the Childhood Immunisation Program see the Childhood Immunisation Program frequently asked questions or contact your doctor or immunisation provider.